Television Series Featuring Women Attorneys.

 Life's Work (TV series).
 A female DA tries to make it while also maintaining a stable home life.

 Living Single (TV series, Fox, 1993-1998) Starred Queen Latifah as the publisher of a struggling magazine and Erika Alexander, Kim Coles, and Kim Fields as her closest friends.
 Alexander played an attorney, Maxine Shaw.
 Unofficial site.

-Made in Jersey (TV series, CBS, 2012--).
+Made in Jersey (TV series, CBS, 2012).
 Stars Donna Murphy, Erin Cummings, Kyle MacLachlan, Janet Montgomery as Martina Garetti.
 Originally called Baby Big Shot.
 Cancelled after eight episodes.
 All available on iTunes.

 Married People (1990-1991).
 A short lived tv series based on a movie.
 One of the characters is a female corporate lawyer.